-Regent College is privileged to have a network of counsellors and therapists in the Vancouver area who have agreed to participate in the ACS.
-They have been selected on the basis of their evangelical Christian confession, their professional competence and clinical experience, alongside their standing within the local Christian community.
-These counsellors are committed to helping Regent students by offering subsidized rates.
-These rates vary between individual counsellors, and it is your responsibility to establish the rate and make payment to the counsellor of your choice.
+Regent College is privileged to have a network of counsellors and therapists in the Vancouver area, based on their evangelical Christian confession, their professional competence and clinical experience, alongside their standing within the local Christian community.
+These counsellors are committed to helping Regent students by offering discounted rates.
+Rates vary between individual counsellors, and it is your responsibility to establish the rate and make payment to the counsellor of your choice.

 HOW DOES IT WORK?

 This service is self-referral.
 A binder with the professional bios, areas of specialization, and contacts of participating counsellors is available outside Office 227 (Assistant Dean of Students' Office) or current students can access this list via Moodle.
 On the basis of this information, you decide upon the appropriate counsellor for your need.
 While the College provides this referral information for competent Christian therapists, we are not in a position to recommend any particular counsellor to you.

 For students with the AMS coverage your yearly plan (Jan - Dec) includes a counselling subsidy ($300).
 You will be required to pay the counsellor directly and file for reimbursement through AMS once you have receipts for these appointments.

 The College does not provide either medical or psychiatric assistance and hospitalization.
 For psychiatric help, the individual’s medical doctor is the appropriate referral professional.